-For the metric successful enrollment, the student populations experiencing disproportionate impact are Black/African American, first-generation, and Latinx/Hispanic students.
+For the metric transfer to a four-year institution withing three years, the student populations experiencing disproportionate impact are Black/African American, first-generation, and Latinx/Hispanic students.

 Student Groups Outcomes by 2024-2025 Black/African American Increase by 125% (i.e., 5) the transfer to a four-year institution within three years for Black/African American students.
 First-Generation Increase by 173.3% (i.e., 78 additional transfers) the transfer to a four-year institution within three years for first-generation college students.
 Latinx/Hispanic Increase by 29.1% (i.e., 25) the transfer to a four-year institution within three years for Latinx/Hispanic students.